Windows XP/7 Audio Recording DAW Tweaks & Optimization Tips

 b.)
 Memory usage: “Programs

 Under Virtual Memory click “Change”.
-If your Windows is installed in Drive C, by default; the page file will located also in Drive C. But I find it to be optimal if the page file will be located on the other drives only (example Drive E).
+If your Windows is installed in Drive C, by default; the page file will be located also in Drive C. But I find it to be optimal if the page file will be located on the other drives only (example Drive E).
 It’s because when Windows programs such as your digital audio workstation software which are installed in Drive C are heavily accessing your hard drives.
-This heavy access can slow down the accessing of your page file also.
+This heavy access can slow down the accessing of your page file as well.
 By assigning the page file to a different hard drive, you can get much less interference and your page file accessing will improve.
 So set the following:

 Drive C: No paging file